_ _ . _

 Mailing address: Dixie Amateur Radio Club, Inc.; P.O.
 Box 2196; St. George, Utah 84771-2196

 Club e-mail address: firstname.lastname@example.org

-For additional Information on the Club, please contact:
+For additional information on the Dixie Amateur Radio Club, Inc., and Amateur Radio in general, please contact:

-Club President Mike Blenderman , K7IC, via e-mail at email@example.com
+Club President Harold Wells, KE7OZG, via e-mail at: email@example.com

 Club, Inc. is a